 I've purchased my fair share of vegan chicken bouillon products over the years, especially last year while working on this Vegan Turkey Roast.

-Some of those broths and bouillons taste better than others, and all of them are rather pricey and not exactly made with the healthiest ingredients.
+Some of those broths and bouillons taste better than others, but all of them are rather pricey and not exactly made with the healthiest ingredients.

 So after sharing this Vegan Rice-A-Roni recipe I decided it was time for a DIY vegan chicken seasoning on the blog.
-Also, since Trader Joe's vegan chicken-less seasoning has now been discontinued, we need a quick and tasty homemade option!
+Also, Trader Joe's recently discontinued their vegan chicken-less seasoning, so we need a quick and tasty homemade option more than ever!

 With just 9 pantry staples and 5 minutes you can make irresistibly delicious (no kidding, I actually crave it now) vegan chicken broth.
 It's oil-free, gluten-free, soy-free, AND nut-free.
 And thanks to nutritional yeast it contains important vitamins and minerals.